 Friday 15th May, 2020

 This area is remote, one part can be boggy, and it can be cold on the tops, even in May.
-Please ensure that you have warm, waterproof clothing and good boots.
+Please ensure that you have warm, waterproof clothing (including hat and gloves) and good boots.

 Duration: All day.
 Please bring a packed lunch.